Reductions in Charges and Financial Aid, including Federal Student Aid

 Reductions in Federal Pell Grants

-Prior to the calculation of reduction of charges (or of financial aid, including federal aid), if a student has a Federal Pell Grant, it must be reduced to the earned amount as of the withdrawal point, based on the number of credits attempted (¾ time, ½ time, or less than half time).
+Prior to the calculation of reduction of charges (or of financial aid, including federal aid), if a student has a Federal Pell Grant, it must be reduced to the earned amount as of the withdrawal point, based on the number of credits attempted.

-The calculated percent completed is applied to University charges and scholarship as they exist in the University’s accounting system at the time of withdrawal for the applicable enrollment period.
-The result is the remaining charges and scholarship and state grants, after withdrawal.
+The calculated percentage of completion is applied to the University charges and scholarship as they exist in the University’s accounting system at the time of withdrawal for the applicable enrollment period.

 Reductions and Return of Federal Student Aid